Search by Keyword

 “Even without peering through the control room glass, I could hear the sound of the eight musicians sliding their chairs back before every take, so I had to keep going down there and moving the mics back in closer after every take: it was comic, really.
 Finally, George Martin told them pointedly to stop moving off mic.”

-Fourteen takes of the song were recorded, there being a familiar request from Paul instituted between takes one and two.
-According to Mark Lewisohn’s detailed account in “The Beatles Recording Sessions,” Paul apparently took advantage of the talkback system between the control room and the studio floor to ask the musicians to play without vibrato as he formerly insisted for “Yesterday.”
-Lewisohn writes: “Once again the question of vibrato was raised, and it led to an amusing incident.
+Fourteen takes of the song were recorded (ten of them being complete), these being captured on two reels of four-track tape.
+Tracks one and two of the tape contained two violins each, while track three contained two cellos and track four contained two violas.
+Between takes one and two, a familiar request came from Paul, who was in the control room while George Martin was conducting in the studio.
+According to Mark Lewisohn’s detailed account in “The Beatles Recording Sessions,” George Martin attempted to placate Paul's previous request for the musicians to play without vibrato as he formerly insisted for “Yesterday,” this resulting in what Lewisohn describes as "an amusing incident.
 Between takes one and two, George Martin asked the players if they could play without vibrato.
 They tried two quick versions, one with, one without – not classified as takes – and at the end George called up to Paul McCartney, ‘Can you hear the difference?’ – ‘Er…not much!’
-Ironically, the musicians could and they favored playing without, which must have pleased Paul.”
+Ironically, the musicians could and they favored playing without, which must have pleased Paul."
+This recoring, which was labeled 'Talking (Keep)" on the tape box, is included in the 2022 Deluxe editions of "Revolver."
+This recording also reveals that the musicians acknowledged that is was "very difficult not to play with vibrato" and grumble good-naturedly, "all those years of learning and he says it sounds the same!"
+George Martin thereafter requested them to "Keep the vibrato fairly narrow, not too wide a vibrato."

 One of the viola players, Stephen Shingles, comments about that session: “I got about five pounds (the standard Musicians’ Union session fee was nine pounds) and it made billions of pounds.
 And like idiots we gave them all our ideas for free.”
 Being that they were going strictly off of George Martin’s pre-written score, it can easily be assumed that their “ideas” had to be minimal.

 Geoff Emerick concludes: “In the end, the players did a good job, though they clearly were annoyed, so much so that they declined an invitation to listen to the playback.
 We didn’t really care what they thought, anyway – we were pleased that we had come up with another new sound, which was really a combination of Paul’s vision and mine.”
+Upon listening to the "Talking (Keep)" selection made available in the Deluxe editions of "Revolver," however, we can hear these musicians laughing and discussing their performances with George Martin, thus suggesting that maybe they weren't too "annoyed" as Geoff Emerick remembered.
 By 7:50 that evening, the session concluded for the day.

 The reason they were never used was that, on June 6th, 1966, an idea to include an additional vocal passage in the conclusion of the song was recorded, making the previous mono mixes unusable.
 After assorted tape copying and mono mixing of recently recorded “Revolver” tracks were completed, Paul stuck around EMI Studio Three so that, at midnight, he could have a go at adding two vocal lines (“aah, look at all the lonely people”) to be superimposed on top of his previously recorded vocals in the conclusion of the song.
 By 1:30 the next morning, this was complete and so was “Eleanor Rigby.”

-An instrumental stereo mix of the song was made in 1995 by George Martin and Geoff Emerick for inclusion on the “Anthology 2” album, their remixing the strings for a good stereo presence.
+An instrumental stereo mix of "take 14" from the first four-track tape was made in 1995 by George Martin and Geoff Emerick for inclusion on the “Anthology 2” album, the strings being remixed for a good stereo presence.

 An entirely new stereo mix of the song was made in 1999 for its inclusion on the release “Yellow Submarine Songtrack.”
 This mix was performed in Abbey Road Studios (formerly EMI Studios) by the team of Peter Cobbin, Paul Hicks, Mirek Stiles and Allan Rouse.
 The string section was divided into the violins on the left channel and the violas and cellos on the right channel.
 All of the vocals were centered in the mix.